xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 #Boot system

 ###1)Build Uboot
-We need to run system on FVP, Our target board is vexpress_aemv8a.
+We need to run system on Foundation, So my target board is vexpress_aemv8a.
+vexpress_aemv8a_semi_config can be selected when you run on FVP platform.
+Modify macro CONFIG_SYS_TEXT_BASE which locate in include/configs/vexpress_aemv8a.h file, for BL31 will jump
+to address 0x88000000, CONFIG_SYS_TEXT_BASE should be modified to this value.
 Compile Uboot as bellow:
     $cd uboot
     $make CROSS_COMPILE=<path>/bin/aarch64-none-elf- distclean

-    $make vexpress_aemv8a_semi_config
+    $make vexpress_aemv8a_config
     $make CROSS_COMPILE=<path>/bin/aarch64-none-elf- all

 ###2)Make uImage